NLugner2025/django_todo_app_crude/README.md

 - If one user tried to test URLs to reach another user's todo a 403 Forbidden page is displayed.

-- Once logged in Users can access a REST API which has a filtering framework built with django-filter package, which allows the user to filter the todos by their state (completed or not completed).
+- Once logged in Users can access a REST API which has a filtering framework built with django-filter package, which allows the user to filter the todos by their state (completed or not completed, Work in Progress).

 ### Project Preview